-"Time-of-travel" ("TQT") distance means the distance that groundwater will travel in a specified time.
-This distance is generally a function of the permeability and slope of the aquifer.
+"Time-of-travel" ("TOT") distance means the distance that groundwater will travel in a specified time.
+This distance is generally a

-"Well read protection area" means the surface and subsurface area surrounding a water well or well field that supplies a public water system, through which contaminants are reasonably likely to move toward and reach the water well or well field.
+"Wellhead protection area" means the surface and subsurface area surrounding a water well or well field that supplies a public water system, through which contaminants are reasonably likely to move toward and reach the water well or well field.